dakshitagrawal/LeetCode_Solutions/May_LeetCoding_Challenge/Day_9/README.md

 Output: [[2,2,2],[2,2,0],[2,0,1]]

 Explanation:
 From the center of the image (with position (sr, sc) = (1, 1)), all pixels connected by a path of the same color as the starting pixel are colored with the new color.
 Note the bottom corner is not colored 2, because it is not 4-directionally connected to the starting pixel.
 ```

-Note:
+**Note**:

 * The length of `image` and `image[0]` will be in the range [1, 50].
 * The given starting pixel will satisfy `0 <= sr < image.length` and `0 <= sc < image[0].length`.